General Business (BSBA)

 A majority of our faculty has extensive practical experience in their fields.
 They've dealt first hand with the challenges businesses and corporations face, and have a passion for sharing their knowledge.
 They're committed to nurturing the professional development of students so they graduate with the skills, initiative, integrity and sense of teamwork required in the workplace.

-Entrepreneurship is the key to economic growth for the United States and the Mobile region.
-The Entrepreneurship concentration is designed to create an "innovation" focused mindset that produces entrepreneurs and entrepreneurial leaders in ALL sectors of the society including: starting businesses, working in financing careers, innovative educators, franchise owners, economic development officials and social entrepreneurs.
+Entrepreneurship is the key to economic growth for the United States and the Central Gulf Coast region.
+The Entrepreneurship concentration is designed to create an "innovation" focused mindset that produces entrepreneurs and entrepreneurial leaders in ALL sectors of the society including: starting businesses, working in financing careers, innovative educators, franchise owners, corporate intrepreneurs, economic development officials and social entrepreneurs.
 The concentration allows students to choose a combination of courses that best match their interests and entrepreneurial opportunities.

 General Management Concentration